 The most predominant disinfection byproduct is trihalomethane (THM).
 Its removal is difficult and requires adsorption by activated carbon or separation by air.

 The level of THM is higher in chlorinated surface waters than in chlorinated groundwater.

-The concentration of TTHM in the water increases with the temperature, the pH and the chlorine dosage applied.
+Their concentration increases with water temperature, pH, and the chlorine dosage applied.

-Several factors in the amount of DBP formed:
+Several factors affect the amount of DBPs formed: